BenLauwens/ThinkJulia.jl/docs/src/chap04.md

 The following sections have solutions to the exercises, so don’t look until you have finished (or at least tried).

-1. Write a function called `square` that takes a parameter named `t`, which is a turtle.
-It should use the turtle to draw a square.
+1. Write a function called `square` that takes a parameter named `t`, which is a Turtle.
+It should use the Turtle to draw a square.

 2. Write a function call that passes `bob` as an argument to `square`, and then run the macro again.

 3. Add another parameter, named `length`, to square.
 Modify the body so length of the sides is length, and then modify the function call to provide a second argument.
 Run the macro again.
 Test with a range of values for `length`.

 4. Make a copy of `square` and change the name to `polygon`.
-Add another parameter named `n` and modify the body so it draws an n-sided regular polygon.
-Hint: The exterior angles of an n-sided regular polygon are 360/n degrees.
+Add another parameter named `n` and modify the body so it draws an ``n``-sided regular polygon.
+Hint: The exterior angles of an ``n``-sided regular polygon are ``\frac{360}{n}`` degrees.

-5. Write a function called `circle` that takes a turtle, `t`, and radius, `r`, as parameters and that draws an approximate circle by calling `polygon` with an appropriate length and number of sides.
+5. Write a function called `circle` that takes a Turtle, `t`, and radius, `r`, as parameters and that draws an approximate circle by calling `polygon` with an appropriate length and number of sides.
 Test your function with a range of values of `r`.
 Hint: figure out the circumference of the circle and make sure that `length * n == circumference`.

 6. Make a more general version of `circle` called `arc` that takes an additional parameter `angle`, which determines what fraction of a circle to draw. `angle` is in units of degrees, so when `angle=360`, `arc` should draw a complete circle.

 ## Encapsulation

-The first exercise asks you to put your square-drawing code into a function definition and then call the function, passing the turtle as a parameter.
+The first exercise asks you to put your square-drawing code into a function definition and then call the function, passing the Turtle as a parameter.
 Here is a solution:

 ```julia
 function square(t)